logmatic/logmatic-go/README.md

 	// instantiate a new Logger with your Logmatic APIKey log.AddHook(logmatic.NewLogmaticHook("<YOUR_API_KEY>"))

-Don't forget to replace by the one provided on your Logmatic.io's platform.
+	//Don't forget to replace by the one provided on your Logmatic.io's platform.
 	// log an event as usual with logrus log.WithFields(log.Fields{"string": "foo", "int": 1, "float": 1.1 }).Info("My second event from golang to Logmatic")